WHAT INCOTERMS YIELD?

 EXW

-The term Ex Works, also known by the acronym EXW, is usually translated as Ex Works rendering.
+The term Ex Works, also known by the acronym EXW, is usually translated as ex works delivery.
 The EXW notation, which must be supplemented by the specific indication of a location, is one that simply binds the seller to prepare goods on his premises (factory, warehouse, etc.) on the agreed date, providing only the appropriate documentation for export from the nation of origin.

 The buyer, for his part, will have to arrange for the customs export operation (if he is unable to do so, the return will have to be changed to FCA), arrange the transportation and pay all the costs, while also taking all the risks up to the final destination.